RESEARCH & EDUCATION

 Writing a scientific article

-In order to finish your PhD, many PhD candidates will need to write and probably publish several academic articles, usually in peer-reviewed journals.
+To finish your PhD, you might need to write and publish academic articles in peer-reviewed journals.
 You’ve almost certainly done some writing during your PhD so far, but chances are, your main focus has been on your research, and for many of you that will mean collecting data and conducting experiments.
 There comes a point, though, where you need to put pen to paper (or more likely, put finger to keyboard) and produce the articles which will become the chapters of your PhD.
 Don’t make the mistake of assuming that because you have put in hours of research, that the paper will write itself.
 Writing is a skill which also needs to be constantly improved and practiced.

 This course takes you through the process of writing a scientific article.
 It discusses what being ‘academic’ actually means and what it can mean in different contexts and looks at the role which style plays in good writing.
 We then go through the sections of an IMRaD paper, discussing and comparing insights from different scientific disciplines.
 Don’t worry if your field doesn’t follow this format though; we’ll also discuss other ways of writing a paper with the main goal being: to tell a coherent story which logically guides your reader through the work that you have done.

-Course format
+Course format and schedule 2025-26

 Prerequisites

 To take this course, you should have collected and analysed all data beforehand.
 This will facilitate the goal of writing and editing your paper in 10 weeks.
 Also note that this course requires advanced English skills (at least B2/C1).
+If you do not fulfil these criteria, you can consider Scientific Writing: Basics or Scientific Writing: Intermediate courses instead.

 Learning goals